|

 The purple arrow points this out.

-Continue in this way until you worked across he entire heddle.
+Continue working in this manner until you have threaded across the entire heddle.

-Wrap 2 stick shuttles, one with teal and one with red.
+Wrap two stick shuttles—one with teal and one with red.

 The weft sequence is as follows: